 There are additional sets of pronouns that some people might use (e.g. ze/zir, per/pers, ey/em, xe/xem, etc.).
 Please check with the person who goes by those pronouns and/or look for online resources to determine the proper ways to utilize them.
 Some people go by multiple sets of pronouns, and usually that means that it is okay to use any of the sets they go by.
 Some people ask that others vary the pronouns that are used within certain sets of pronouns.
 If in doubt about what that means for someone or to request examples of how to do that in practice, let the person know you want to be supportive and ask the person for more information or examples so that you can get it right.

-Student Diversity Initatives offers a variety of workshops related to this topic.
+Student Diversity Initiatives offers a variety of workshops related to this topic.
 Some examples include:

-Contact Student Diversity Initiatives for a training needs assessment for your student organization, class, or department.
+Contact Strategic Diversity Initiatives for a training needs assessment for your student organization, class, or department.

 As part of our ongoing efforts to be inclusive of all gender identities, we are pleased to announce that anyone wishing to do so may add pronouns to their email signature.
 Update your signature today by visiting the official university email signature creator.

-You can find more information about some of the more common pronouns sets through these links:
+You can find more information about some of the more common pronoun sets through these links: